jabrena/livingrobots/README.md

 Living Robots, is the Github repository for the new Ebook about LeJOS "Living Robots with EV3". http://juanantonio.info/lejos-ebook/

+"Living Robots with EV3" is a ebook designed to learn about development of Robots with modern techniques and technologies.
+The book put the focus in the platform Lego Mindstorms EV3, Linux and the programming language Java.
+The ebook cover modern topics as "Internet of things" (IOT) and the integration with other technologies as Web, Raspberry PI & Arduino.

+Help the project with a donation or book your copy.
+Further information here: http://juanantonio.info/lejos-ebook/

 ## Project status ##

     2014/05/04: First commit